digitaltrails/vdu_controls/README.md

 > of the **ddcutil** command.
 The new **ddcutil-service** is a daemon I've written to
 > interface with **libddcutil**, it's faster and more reponsive than the older
 > command-based implementation.
 Should the ddcutil-service be unavailable,
 > the DDC/VDU interface reverts to using the ddcutil command.
+Should you encounter
+> any issues with using the service, **Settings->D-Bus client enabled** can
+> be used to disable it and force the use of the command.
 >
 > If you'd like to try the **ddcutil-service**, builds are available for OpenSUSE
 > Tumbleweed and the Arch AUR: